sexuality sexual health blog brighton hove

 – Based in Brighton and Hove www.switchboard.org.uk

-Also, consider working with a therapist if you find dealing with your sexuality overwhelming in any way.
-They can offer guidance, support and coping strategies.
+Consider working with a therapist if you find dealing with your sexuality overwhelming in any way.
+They can offer guidance, support, and coping strategies.

-More and more LGBTQ youth are coming out and finding support and loving themselves.
-While things may not seem scary right now, your life can feel exactly as healthy and happy as anyone else’s.
+More and more LGBTQ youth are coming out and finding support while learning to love themselves.
+While things may seem daunting right now, your life can feel just as healthy and happy as anyone else’s.

 Pin It on Pinterest